-Mildred is upset, but Guy counters that she hasn’t been really bothered by anything, not ever.
+Mildred is upset, but Montag counters that she hasn’t been really bothered by anything, not ever.

 The rule book lies, he said – their job hasn’t existed as long as it claims.
 It came into being later, after movies and radio took people away from books.
 Everything got shorter, faster.

-While he’s lecturing to Guy, who is still in bed, Mildred starts fixing up the room, fluffing the pillows, etc. She finds the book behind his pillow but Guy cuts her off and yells at her to leave before she’s able to draw Beatty’s attention to it.
+While he’s lecturing to Montag, who is still in bed, Mildred starts fixing up the room, fluffing the pillows, etc. She finds the book behind his pillow but Montag cuts her off and yells at her to leave before she’s able to draw Beatty’s attention to it.